MacFarlan Smith: Present

+In June 2022, Johnson Matthey sold its Health division (including Macfarlan Smith) to Altaris Capital Partners.
+The company then rebranded as Veranova.
+Veranova is involved in the development and manufacturing of specialist and complex active pharmaceutical ingredients (APIs) for pharma and biotech customers.
+With facilities in Europe, North America and Asia.

 In 2001, Johnson Matthey plc bought Meconic, and merged it into its Fine Chemical and Catalysts division.

 In late 2006, the British government permitted MacFarlan Smith to cultivate opium poppies in the United Kingdom for medicinal reasons, in response to increasing global prices for concentrate of poppy straw, the company's main raw material.
 A major opium poppy field is based in Didcot, England.
 As of 2012 they were growing in Dorset, Hampshire, Oxfordshire & Lincolnshire as a spring sown breakcrop recognised under the single payment scheme farm subsidy.
 The Office of Fair Trading has alerted the government to their monopoly position on growing in the UK and worldwide production of diamorphine and recommended consideration.
 The government's response advocated the status quo, being concerned interference might cause the company to stop production.

 The British government has since contradicted the Home Office's suggestion that opium cultivation can be legalized in Afghanistan for exports to the United Kingdom, helping lower poverty and internal fighting whilst helping the National Health Service to meet the high demand for morphine and heroin.
 Opium poppy cultivation in the United Kingdom does not need a licence, but a licence is required for those wishing to extract opium for medicinal products.

-Macfarlan Smith is now one of the world's leading manufacturer of opiate alkaloids.
+Macfarlan Smith now claims to be one of the world's leading manufacturer of opiate alkaloids.
 Together with sister companies within the Johnson Matthey group, they can provide full spectrum drug development, from drug discovery through to bulk production.